CNAG-Biomedical-Informatics/convert-pheno-ui/README.md

 0. git clone this repo and then navigate into the folder convert-pheno-ui
 1. rename the file [example.env](example.env) to .env and fill in the variables
 2. Run `docker compose up -d`
-3. Open your browser and go to `https://localhost` most likely you will get a warning about the certificate, just accept it
+3. Open your browser and go to `http://localhost:4173`

 ### For self-hosters: